What Paperwork Do I Need to Sell My Car Privately?

 Bill of Sale

-Although many states don’t require a bill of sale, it’s still a good idea to have one.
-It shows legal proof of the terms and conditions of the sale.
+Some states require a bill of sale for a private-party car transaction, while others don't.
+Even in states that don’t require a bill of sale, it’s still a good idea to have one.
+It shows legal proof of the terms and conditions of the sale, in case the buyer ever wants to contest the transaction or any part of it.

 For those few states that require a notarized bill of sale (see list below), visit your state's Department of Motor Vehicles (DMV) website to download the state-approved form, fill it out, and go to a notary public with the buyer to have it notarized.